 What costs are not included in your fee schedule? +

 Travel, lodging, shipping and framing are not included in the portrait fee.

-However, travel to sittings on the islands of Martha's Vineyard or Cuttyhunk is free, as is delivery of the completed portrait in person to a Martha's Vineyard or Cuttyhunk location.
+However, travel to sittings on the island of Martha's Vineyard is free, as is delivery of the completed portrait in person to a Martha's Vineyard location.

 How many hours does it take to paint a portrait? +

 The length of time it takes to paint a portrait can vary greatly even between two portraits of similar size, composition and background.
 The simple answer is that it takes many hours of sketching, painting, analyzing, and more painting, to keep the portrait moving towards completion and that for each portrait the time spent at each stage can be wildly different.

 Elizabeth Whelan has found that instead of counting hours she simply starts the process and aims for a level of excellence and completion that she will recognize when she sees it, and at that point the painting is finished.